kubernetes-sigs/gateway-api-inference-extension/site-src/api-types/inferencepool.md

 ### Example

-You start with an existing lnferencePool named `llm-pool`.
-To replace the base model, you create a new InferencePool named `llm-pool-version-2`.
-This pool deploys a new version of the base model on a new set of nodes.
+You start with an existing lnferencePool named `llm-pool-v1`.
+To replace the base model, you create a new InferencePool named `llm-pool-v2`.
+This pool deploys a new version of the base model on a new set of Pods.
 By configuring an **HTTPRoute**, as shown below, you can incrementally split traffic between the original llm-pool and llm-pool-version-2.
 This lets you control base model updates in your cluster.

 1. Save the following sample manifest as `httproute.yaml`: